-What is Section 8 Company Registration?
+Overview of Section 8 Company Registration

-Registration of Section 8 Company
+Section 8 Company Registration

 Benefits of Section 8 Company Registration

 Comprising a Non-profit Organization does not indicate that the Company cannot secure a profit or commission.
 It only implies that the Company can earn income, but the promoters are not to benefit from those profits.
 Numerous Tax exemptions are also there for such companies.
 Even the donors providing towards Section 8 Company have the option to claim the Tax Exemption against these donations.
 Some perks of them are as given below: